dartmouth-dltg/aspace_custom_restrictions_and_context/ReadMe.md

 ## Note

+### Performance

 In order to make this plugin useful for multiple versions of ArchivesSpace and to limit maintenance of multiple versions, the plugin uses javascript to enhance the tree layouts and makes one additional request per tree object.
 Depending on the resources available to your ArchivesSpace instance, you may notice some performance impacts.

+### Asset Aggregation

+The css and javascript files are aggregated on startup for both the pui and staff interfaces to prevent cache issues.

 ## Credits